On energy consistency of intermediate states in HLL-type MHD Riemann solvers: The numerical solver

 We implement the numerical methods on \texttt{COOLFluiD} (Computational Object-Oriented Libraries for Fluid Dynamics) \cite{Lani2005, Lani2013}, which is an open-source component-based software framework\footnote{https://github.com/andrealani/COOLFluiD} for high-performance scientific and engineering computations.
 Specifically, the unstructured finite-volume MHD solver within \texttt{COOLFluiD} was initially developed by Yalim et al. \cite{Yalim2011} and has been further developed for modelling solar and space plasma \cite{Lani2014,Perri2022}.

-\texttt{COOLFluiD} has various numerical methods implemented.
-Currently, the second-order accurate unstructured finite-volume method is the main solution for MHD simulations.
-Specifically, its second-order accuracy is reached by using (weighted) least square reconstructions, while a slope limiter may be activated to capture steep variations of physical quantities.
-To improve the overall computational efficiency in large-scale simulations, the MHD solver of \texttt{COOLFluiD} uses fully-implicit methods for temporal discretisations.
+\texttt{COOLFluiD} features various numerical methods.
+Currently, the second-order-accurate unstructured finite-volume method is the leading approach for MHD simulations.
+Specifically, its second-order accuracy is achieved through (weighted) least-squares reconstructions, while a slope limiter may be activated to capture steep variations in physical quantities.
+To improve the overall computational efficiency in large-scale simulations, the MHD solver of \texttt{COOLFluiD} employs fully implicit methods for temporal discretisation.
 Specifically, the backwards Euler scheme is used for steady problems, and the 2-step backwards difference formula is used for time-dependent problems.
-The resulting sparse algebraic systems of the implicit methods are solved using the Generalized Minimal RESidual (GMRES) method \cite{Saad1986} provided by \texttt{PETSc} \cite{petsc-web-page}, usually with the restricted additive Schwarz preconditioner \cite{Widlund1987}.
+The resulting sparse algebraic systems of the implicit methods are solved using the Generalised Minimal RESidual (GMRES) method \cite{Saad1986} provided by \texttt{PETSc} \cite{petsc-web-page}, with the restricted additive Schwarz preconditioner \cite{Widlund1987}.